saritaku-buffalo/AWS_Textract/README.md

 # AWS_Textract
 The project aims to leverage Amazon Textract, a fully managed machine learning service provided by Amazon Web Services (AWS), to extract text from both PDF documents and images.
+Amazon Textract can automatically detect a variety of document formats and extract text, tables, forms, and other structured data without the need for manual intervention.
+This project provides a convenient way to integrate Amazon Textract into applications for text extraction purposes.